UTCWeb/utc-brandbar-html-only/README.md

 <hr />

 <strong>Brand Bar V1:</strong> This is a stand-alone, responsive, base brand bar, sample copy and simple footer.
+It includes key links to Title IX, Accessibility, and Privacy Policy in the footer.
 There is no navigation in the header or footer.
 CSS and SVG logo are built-in with social media links to main UTC accounts.

 <hr />